Introduction

 - Cracks and Holes: Fill any cracks or holes with an appropriate filler, allowing it to dry before sanding smooth.

-Once the door is clean and repaired, lightly sand the entire surface with fine-grit sandpaper to create a texture that enhances primer and paint adhesion.
+- Sand the Surface: Lightly sand the entire surface with fine-grit sandpaper (220-grit) to create a texture that enhances primer and paint adhesion.
 After sanding, wipe the door with a damp cloth to remove dust.

-First, choose a high-quality exterior paint tailored to your storm door’s material.
-Here are the best options:
+- Paint Selection: Choose a high-quality exterior paint tailored to your storm door’s material:

-- Aluminum and Steel Doors: Opt for an exterior-grade acrylic latex paint for its adhesion, flexibility, and resistance to fading and harsh weather.
+- Aluminum and Steel Doors: Opt for an exterior-grade acrylic latex paint, which offers excellent adhesion, flexibility, and resistance to fading and harsh weather.

 - Sandpaper: Use fine-grit sandpaper (220-grit) to prepare the surface for better paint adhesion.

-- Primer: Select a primer that matches your paint type and door material; rust-inhibitive for metal and wood primer for wooden doors.
+- Primer: Choose a primer that matches your paint type and door material; rust-inhibitive for metal and wood primer for wooden doors.

 - Paint Brushes and Rollers: High-quality synthetic brushes work well for acrylic latex paint, while natural bristle brushes are ideal for oil-based paint.
 A foam roller can help achieve a smooth finish on flat surfaces.